GuanqiaoDing/CNN-CIFAR10/README.md

 ### Training
 I trained VGG-20, ResNet-20, ResNet-20-v2 and ResNeXt-29 from scratch on CIFAR-10 (i.e. n = 3).
 He-normal is used as weight initialization.
-In the residual network, the shortcut path may use zero-padding (option a) 1x1 convolution (option b) when the dimensions mismatch.
+In the residual neural network, the shortcut path may use zero-padding (option a) 1x1 convolution (option b) when the dimensions mismatch.
 To compare the effects of the two options, I implemented two variants, namely ResNeXt-29-a and ResNeXt-29-b.

 CIFAR-10 data is normalized (using training set mean and std) and then augmented by Keras ImageDataGenerator.